Carbonate Bulk Isotope Analysis

 Make certain the liquid nitrogen refill parts that are normally hidden by the blue dewar are dry.
 Use compressed air to blow all water off liquid nitrogen parts.

-Manually fill a dry liquid nitrogen dewar to within 3 inches of the top and replace the dewar to its native location (top of dewar flush with stainless steel panel).
+Either manually fill a dry liquid nitrogen dewar to within 3 inches of the top and replace the dewar to its native location (top of dewar flush with stainless steel panel) or place said dewar into position and allow it to fill with liquid nitrogen using the kiel plumbing by clicking one of the trap temperature set points and setting it to -200 *C.

 Within the “Carbonate Device” window, set both traps to -200 °C. You might hear the liquid nitrogen begin filling and the trap temperatures should begin to fall.
 While continuing on to the next step, pay attention to the trap temperatures and make sure they actually drop below -160 °C.

-Enter weights in sequence table - open "Kiel_template.seq" (or the appropriate sequence for your run; dolomite and siderite samples, for example, require more time and additional acid drops than the standard sequence template provides) from within Isodat Acquisition (located in File Browser, Sequences).
+Enter weights in the sequence table - Enter weights in the sequence table - open "Kiel_template.seq" (or the appropriate sequence for your run) from within Isodat Acquisition (located in File Browser, Sequences).
+Your sample may need a different sequence to run, like dolomite and siderite samples, for example, require more time and additional acid drops than the standard sequence template provides (we have used kiel_template_10drops_80.seq in the past; the method used by this sequence is similarly Kiel_1_10drops_80C.met).
 You can save a copy of this sequence if you like.
-The “Kiel_template.seq” is located “C:\Finnigan\Isodat NT\Global\User\Dual Inlet System\Sequence”...not finding it?...make sure the file type is *.seq.
-The new filename of yymmdd is the date in year year month month day day format and name is your name.
+The “Kiel_template.seq” is located “C:\Finnigan\Isodat NT\Global\User\Dual Inlet System\Sequence”.
+If you’re having trouble finding it, make sure the file type is *.seq.
 You should see 11 columns – PeakCenter, Pressadjust, Background, Reference Refill, Weight (mg), Sample, Line, Identifier1, Comment, Preparation, Method.

 PeakCenter and Pressadjust should have a check in every row.
 Background and Reference Refill should have a check in every FIFTH row.
 Enter the mass of your sample in the Weight (mg) column.
 Sample should increment 2-24 every other row (e.g. 2,2,3,3,4,4,5,5).
 Line should alternate 1,2,1,2,etc. Enter your sample and standard name in the Identifier1 column.
 Enter the material in the Comment column (e.g. calcite, aragonite, siderite).
 Enter the sample preparation in the Preparation column (e.g. crushed, micromilled).
 Method should have ‘Kiel_1.met’ in every row unless you know you are using a different method.